apanasyu/WikiData/README.md

         P2037	7121	                GitHub username
         P3185	6804	                VK ID

 As the table shows Twitter, Facebook, and Instagram are by far the most popular.
+The numbers of pages with Social media account fluctuates.
+At any time to get most up to date counts do:

 # Working with WikiData